Best Google Maps Scrapers 2026 [No-Code Edition]

 Data

-Across every listing, 93% of its columns came back filled.
-Apify managed 68%.
-Outscraper 86%.
-So you get the same complete row every single time... no half-empty exports to clean up later.
+Consistency.
+Across every listing, 93% of lobstr.io's columns came back filled.
+You get the same complete row every single time... no half-empty exports to clean up later.

 Usability